 being practiced as early as 13,000 B.C.
 Honey is considered very important in the ancient Egyptian

 Thinking about it, there are several types of beekeepers, there are those who do beekeeping as a hobby, while

 there are some who keep bees for additional income.
 They can be called sideliners.
 Commercial beekeeping is their

 only source of income.

 Hobbyists find beekeeping very interesting, relaxing and rewarding.
-Beekeeping is an activity where you could
+Beekeeping is an activity

-it for some produce.
+even exchange it for some produce.

 Honey is not the only thing that can be collected from the hives.
 You could collect beeswax to make candles and